MrAlexSee/InterviewTopics/README.md

     // Check whether exception of a given type is thrown.
     REQUIRE_THROWS_AS([]() { throw invalid_argument("test"); }(), invalid_argument);

-    // There are also some matchers available in catch, which should be used with require that. vector<int> vec{ 1, 2, 3 };
+    // There are also some matchers available in catch that can be used with REQUIRE_THAT. vector<int> vec{ 1, 2, 3 };
     REQUIRE_THAT(vec, VectorContains(2));
 }